'Summertime' captures a long infatuation with Italy – DW – 05/15/2023

 'Do you know the land where the lemons blossom?'

-Also center-stage is an Italian tourist paradise, one of many alluring locations that has maintained the nation's place among the top Germany's travel destinations.
+Also center-stage is an Italian tourist paradise, one of many alluring locations that has maintained the nation's place among the top travel destinations for Germans.

 But why Italy?

-Johann Wolfgang von Goethe fulfilled a lifelong dream when he took a trip to Italy between 1786 and 1788 and after published a travelogue that likely laid the foundation for the German longing for Italy.
+Johann Wolfgang von Goethe fulfilled a lifelong dream when he took his trip to Italy between 1786 and 1788, and, as mentioned above, his recollections from his travels likely laid the foundation for the German longing for Italy.

 The poet had escaped his official duties with the Weimar court when he traveled south under the moniker of Johann Philipp Möller.
 He pretended to be a painter as he explored Venice, Rome, Naples and Sicily, and spiced the trip with some erotic adventures.